 Thanks to automatic defragmentation, there is no need to set defragmentation settings manually.
-It is enabled automatically after installation and optimizes your hard disk in the background; without your computer losing any of its performance.
+Once activated, the automatic defragmentation optimizes your hard disk in the background; without your computer losing any of its performance.
 This innovative function makes it possible for administrators under pressure, as well as for- non professionals, to maintain the highest performance levels without losing time learning about the program.

 You can also modify the default settings and adapt them to your needs.